Worcester Greenstar Ri Troubleshooting [Common Problems & Fixes]

 There may be a problem with the socket.
 Check a few other electrical appliances to see if they work, using the same socket that the boiler is usually plugged into.

 If your Worcester Greenstar Ri has a blue light flashing, the boiler is probably in service mode — something all Worcester Ri boilers have.
-This flicks the boiler into a model suitable for measuring flue gases during a service.
-If the service mode is selecting this will give a blue flashing light that pulses or flashes 3-5 times.
+This flicks the boiler into a mode suitable for measuring flue gases during a service.
+If the service mode is selected, you’ll see a blue flashing light that pulses or 3-5 times.

-Some newer Worcester RI boilers have the service mode button on the front of the boiler.
-Check you’ve not accidently knocked the switch selecting the service mode.
+Some newer Worcester Ri boilers have the service mode button on the front of the boiler.
+Check you’ve not accidentally knocked the switch selecting the service mode.

-Older Worcester RI boilers tend to have the service switch behind the control panel.
-When an engineer services the boiler, they’ll use the tool (usually placed next to the switch) to flick the switch on.
+Older Worcester Ri boilers tend to have the service switch behind the control panel.
+When a Gas Safe engineer services the boiler, they’ll use the tool (usually placed next to the switch) to flick the switch on.
 When they’ve finished, they should flick it back.
 The service mode lights continue to flash if the engineer doesn’t return the switch to the correct position.
 Call the boiler service or boiler cover provider and inform them of the issue before you flick the switch back.

 Another common reason you’ll see a Worcester boiler with its blue light flashing is a blockage in the flue.
-Check the flue for blockages, but also for damage.
+Check the flue for accumulated debris, but also for damage.
 A gas engineer will be able to replace a flue (where necessarily) cheaply.

-This is typical in colder months.
-A condensate pipe can easily get frozen causing the blockage and the blue light to flash.
-However, sometimes a build-up of debris can be causing the blockage.
+This is typical in the colder months.
+A condensate pipe can easily freeze, causing the blockage and the blue light to flash.
+However, sometimes a build-up of debris can be causing the blockage instead of ice.

-As we’ve mentioned, you should always get a Gas Safe registered engineer from a boiler repair company to help fix any problems you’re having with your Worcester RI boiler…
+As we’ve mentioned, you should always get a Gas Safe registered engineer from a boiler repair company to help fix any problems you’re having with your Worcester Ri boiler.